 The kit includes: 37 key semi-weighted keyboard with cable assembly and Adapter card.
-Mounting board (6 mm HDF plate) with black strip of paper or black tape.
-Plastic bag with 4 pcs M4x16 machine screws and 8 pcs 3.5x20 mm wood screws.
+Mounting board (6 mm HDF plate) with strip of black tape.
+Plastic bag with 4 pcs M4x10 hex machine screws, hex allen key and 8 pcs 3.5x20 mm wood screws.

 Find a good space to work, with a table and nice lighting.

 Static electricity is bad for electronics so avoid (wall to wall) carpets and rubber shoes.

 It seems every Pro-One I've opened looks a bit different inside.
 There were a few factory revisions, but many have also been modded or fixed along the way.
 My pics will probably not look exactly like yours, but the general design is mostly the same.